timbroderick/R-work/R graphics/README.md

 These guides assume you've installed R and R Studio, and have done some of the first Swirl tutorials.
 If you haven't, skip down to the "Learning R" section of this readme file to find links and advice on getting up and running.

+The html files are numbered and - especially the later ones - build on things you learn from previous files.
+They're not yet all done, but here's what will be in them:

 * From 01 to 06, we look at R's basic plotting tools.
 For exploring data yourself, or just for practice, these are good to know.
 However, their design isn't great for print or online.
 And, it takes some work to get a decent graphic out of them.

 * At 07, we start working with ggplot2, the R graphics library that takes a sophisticated approach to graphics.
 08_qplot is part of ggplot - q stands for quick, and it's meant to create quick visualizations that help you understand the data.
 Qplot is an excellent way of quickly looking at your data, and it's a lot easier to use than the basic plots.
 Along with ggplot2, qplot should replace all those basic plots.